odfdata/webflow-aws/README.md

 Finally, you are ready to go to **Webflow** and download your `.zip` file ([click here](https://university.webflow.com/lesson/code-export) to see the guide on how to download it).

-Once you downloaded it, create a folder named `websites` and put the `.zip` file inside.
+Once you downloaded it, create a folder and put the `.zip` file inside.
+The folder's name doesn't matter.

-### Create configuration.yaml file
+### Create webflow-aws-config.yaml file

-The configuration.yaml file allows you to customize the website you want to publish online.
+The webflow-aws-config.yaml file allows you to customize the website you want to publish online.
 This is an example file you can customize:

 ```yaml